Data Model¶

 event_time |

-datetime | Timestamp (parseable by pandas.to_datetime) |
+datetime | Timestamp parseable by pandas.to_datetime |

 code |

-string | Measurement or concept name (e.g. "heart_rate", "diagnosis_A01") |
+string | Measurement, diagnosis, procedure, medication, or feature name |

 value |

-numeric or string | Measured value |
+numeric or string | Observed value |

 patient_id,event_time,code,value